denudge/KanjiKing-for-Android/doc/Roadmap.rst

 ----------------
 * Allow hint also in passive mode when the Kanji is already visible
 * Allow hints per language
+* About Activity with version info and usage explanation

 Packaging
 ---------